Retirement Income Planning: Developing Your Distribution Strategy

 401(k) and IRA Withdrawal Strategies

 Most people have the bulk of their retirement savings in 401(k)s, 403(b)s, and IRAs.
-How you take money out of these accounts can have a big impact on how long your money lasts and how much you pay in taxes.
+How you take money out of these accounts may affect how long your money lasts and how much you pay in taxes.

 The 4% Rule and Its Limitations

-A common rule of thumb says you can safely withdraw 4% of your retirement savings each year.
+A common rule of thumb suggests withdrawing 4% of retirement savings annually as a starting guideline.
 While this can be a starting point, it doesn’t work for everyone.
 Your withdrawal rate should depend on factors like market conditions, your age, and your other income sources.

 Understanding Required Minimum Distributions

 Starting at age 73 (75 if born on or after January 1, 1960), the government requires you to take minimum amounts from most traditional retirement accounts each year.
 These required minimum distributions (RMDs) can force you to take out more money than you need and pay taxes on it.
-Planning for RMDs can help you manage their impact.
+Planning for RMDs is designed to help address their impact.

 Timing Your Withdrawals